carl24k/fight-churn/README.md

 Next you need to create a new database to hold all of the churn data schemas you create.
-You will probably create multiple schemas as you work on the exmaples in the book and/or your own data so this will help keep these organized.
+You will probably create multiple schemas as you work on the examples in the book and/or your own data so this will help keep these organized.
 An easy way to create a database is in PgAdmin - right click on the *Databases* node under *localhost* in the tree: